juju/docs/src/en/clouds-gce.md

 order to integrate your account with Juju.
 We give an overview of the steps
 here:

- - Using the CLI tool
+ - Using the CLI tools
  - Assigning permissions
+ - Managing service accounts
  - Gathering credential information

 !!!
 Note:
-    The Google Cloud Platform Console (web UI) can also be used to complete the above steps.
+    The Google [Cloud Platform Console][google-cpc] (web UI) can also be used to complete the above steps.

-### Using the CLI tool
+### Using the CLI tools

-We show how to use the [Cloud SDK tools][gcloud-docs] from Google to manage your GCP (Google Cloud Platform) account.
+We show how to use the [Cloud SDK tools][google-cloud-sdk-docs] from Google to manage your GCP (Google Cloud Platform) account.
 In particular, they will allow you to collect your GCE credentials, which can then be added to Juju.

+The tools installation instructions presented here are for Ubuntu/Debian.
+See the link above for how to install on other platforms.

-Begin by installing the tool in this way:
+Install the tools in this way:

 ```bash
 export CLOUD_SDK_REPO="cloud-sdk-$(lsb_release -c -s)"